 Whether you are a wine connoisseur or are just beginning to explore wine, we are happy to give you a memorable and enjoyable experience.
 We are located 2.5 miles from the historic downtown Shelby courtsquare.
 We offer tours, tastings and private events.
 Our winery tasting room is an open and welcoming venue for private parties, fun gatherings, work-related events, wedding receptions and rehearsal dinners.

-Sunday, August 13: Alex Davis (keyboard, vocals) First time at Owl’s Eye.
-Alex Davis is a talented, classically trained songwriter and musician with a degree in Music Composition from the University of South Carolina.
-A customer earlier this summer heard Alex in Greenville, and suggested we invite him to Owl’s Eye.
+October 15: Alex Davis is a talented, classically trained songwriter and musician with a degree in Music Composition from the University of South Carolina.
+A customer earlier this summer heard Alex in Greenville and suggested we invite him to Owl’s Eye.
 Besides composing and performing, Alex has worked live sound and as a recording engineer.
-He is part of indie/jazz/outfit “Passing Worth” and the more progressive sounding “Miles to Go.”
+He is part of indie/jazz outfit “Passing Worth” and the jore progressive sounding “Miles to Go.”
 Alex has his own style, influenced by fine musicians too numerous to count.
 His love of diverse genres of music is infectious.
 His lyrics reflect life’s compelling truths, often found in honest inconsistencies.
-His first solo album was released in 2010; his second album “Perspectives” will be released this summer.
+His first solo album was released in 2010; his second album “Perspectives” will be available soon.

-Sunday: August 27: Danny Scruggs and Crystal Plough (guitar, vocals) are two talented locals who have turned into a performing duo and whose voices blend as well as they solo.
-You will hear a wide variety of styles of music–pop, folk, Americana, blues, vintage jazz, something for everyone.
-These two have an easy style and connect well with listeners.
+October 29: Danny Scruggs and Crystal Plough (guitar and vocals) are two talented locals who have turned into a performing duo whose voices blend as well as they solo.
+You will hear a wide variety of styles of music, some pop, folk, Americana..something for everyone.
+Crystal and Danny connect well with each audience and are poised and professional performers.

 Thursday, Friday, Saturday: Noon – 5pm